The Birth of the Electronic Calculator: The Story of the Casio 14-A

 Casio's Legacy of Innovation

-The 14-A wasn't the end β it was the beginning.
-Casio went on to lead the world through new calculator revolutions:
+The 14-A was just the beginning.
+Casio went on to lead calculator revolutions:

 Conclusion: A Timeless Legacy